Note 3 - Revenue From Contracts With Customers

 |Revenue from Contract with Customer [Text Block]||

 Navidea is focused on the development and commercialization of precision immunodiagnostic agents and immunotherapeutics.
 We manage our business based on two primary types of drug products: (i) diagnostic substances, including Tc99m tilmanocept and other diagnostic applications of our Manocept platform, and (ii) therapeutic development programs, including all therapeutic applications of our Manocept platform.
 Tc99m tilmanocept, which the Company has a license to distribute outside of Canada, Mexico and the United States, is the only one of the Company’s drug product candidates that has been approved for sale in any market.
-The Company has license and distribution agreements in place in India and China, however Tc99 tilmanocept has not been approved in either of those markets.
-On May 11, 2020, the Company terminated its license and distribution agreement in Europe and Australia.
+Tc99 tilmanocept has only been approved for sale in India, Europe and Australia.

-Up-front and milestone payments received related to our license and distribution agreements in India and China are deferred until Tc99m tilmanocept has been approved by the regulatory authorities in each of those countries.
-It is not possible to determine with any degree of certainty whether or when regulatory approval for this product will be achieved in India or China, if at all.
+Up-front and milestone payments received related to our license and distribution agreements in India and China are deferred until Tc99m tilmanocept has been approved by the regulatory authorities and product sales are authorized to commence in each of those countries.
+The Company received regulatory approval for Tc99m tilmanocept in India in late March 2022, however certain additional approvals, such as an import license and authorization to use an alternative manufacturer, must be obtained prior to commercial sales launch in India.
+It is not possible to determine with any degree of certainty whether or when regulatory approval for this product will be achieved in China, if at all.
 In addition, since sales of Tc99m tilmanocept have not yet begun in India or China, there is no basis for estimating whether, to what degree, or the rate at which the product will be accepted and utilized in these markets.
 Therefore, it is not possible to determine with any degree of certainty the expected sales in future periods in those countries.
-As such, the Company intends to recognize revenue from up-front and milestone payments on a straight-line basis beginning at the time of regulatory approval in each country through the end of the initial term of each agreement.
+As such, the Company intends to recognize revenue from up-front and milestone payments on a straight-line basis beginning at the time of commercial sales launch in each country through the end of the initial term of each agreement.
 The initial term of each agreement isyears in India and years in China.

 The transaction price of a contract is the amount of consideration to which the Company expects to be entitled in exchange for transferring promised goods or services to a customer.
 Transaction prices do not include amounts collected on behalf of third parties (e.g., sales taxes).
 To determine the transaction price of a contract, the Company considers the terms of the contract.
 For the purpose of determining transaction prices, the Company assumes that the goods or services will be transferred to the customer as promised in accordance with existing contracts and that the contracts will not be cancelled, renewed, or modified.